 The upper material is made of microfiber and synthetic with the inner lining made of polyester.
 The shoe is slip lasted with an injected PU midsole with shock absorbing zones.
 The eyelets are solid hardware and built to withstand daily wear and tear.

 The sole is LOWA Enduro Evo but it claims that is not resoleable (for those that like to do that with their trail shoes to increase longevity) and the weight of the shoes is a little under 1.5 pounds.
+You can find a climbing shoe repairperson/cobbler to install a Vibram tread if you do wear out the original.
 The shoes are made in Slovakia and available at Amazon.com, Lowa boots, Moosejaw and REI.com.

 Last week I wore these shoes to the gym to see how well they do with some powerlifting and running.
 The shoe holds up good for medium weight squats and dead lifts and a quick run out the door for a 200 meter run.